selwynpolit/d9book/book/dtt.md

 OK (1 test, 1 assertion)
 ```

-Note.
-The OK means it worked.
+Note, the OK means it worked.

 Check out [How to write your first functional test in Drupal 10 - May 2025](https://eduardotelaya.com/blog/technology/2025-05-26-how-to-write-your-first-functional-test-in-drupal-10/) for another example of writing a functional test in Drupal 10.